tandasat/DdiMon/README.md

 Design
 -------

-In order to set a stealth breakpoint, DdiMon creates a couple of copies of a page where the address to set breakpoint belongs to.
-After DdiMon is initialized, those two pages are accessed when a guest, namely anything except for ones by the hypervisor, attempts to access to the original page instead.
-For example, when DdiMon sets a stealth breakpoint on 0x1234, actual access is performed as below:
+In order to isntall a shadow hook, DdiMon creates a couple of copies of a page where the address to isntall a hook belongs to.
+After DdiMon is initialized, those two pages are accessed when a guest, namely all but ones by the hypervisor (ie, DdiMon), attempts to access to the original page instead.
+For example, when DdiMon installs a hook onto 0x1234, two copied pages are created: 0xa000 for execution access and 0xb000 for read or write access, and memory access is performed as below after the hook is activated:

                    Requested    Accessed
     By Hypervisor: 0x1234    -> 0x1234 on all access